ALI1JS/Task-Manager_nestjs-react/README.md

 # Task Manager

-Task Manager is a full-stack web application built with Nest.js, TypeScript, React, PostgreSQL, and JWT authentication.
+Task Manager is a full-stack web application built with Nest.js, TypeScript, React, PostgreSQL, JWT authentication and manage the state with redux toolkit

 ## Features

 - User authentication: Sign up and log in securely using JWT tokens.
-- Task Management: Create, update, getall, delete, and mark tasks as complete.
+- Task Management: Create, update, getall, delete, mark tasks as complete and uncomplete.
 - Category Filtering: Filter tasks based on their category.